taimoorsattar7/taimoorsattar.dev/src/pages/blogs/top-google-search-tips-and-tricks-20200307.md

   - trick
 featuredpost: false
 ---
-Google is one of the most popular search engine and millions of people use Google search for different reason.
-Most of the people type search query in simple way.
-Today there are millions of content website present; searching for right content website for your need required you should know the tips and tricks of search engine.
-Below are mention tips and tricks you can use to improve your search experience.
+Google is one of the most popular search engines and millions of people use Google to search for different queries.
+Today there are millions of content websites present; searching for the right content for your need required you should know the tips and tricks of search engine.
+Below mentioned are some tips and tricks to improve your search experience.

-## Search for Related websites
+## Search for a similar niche

-When you want to search the website of similar category that relate to your website you can type.
-You can type such query in the Google.
+When searching for websites that relate to a similar niche, you can type the below command in the search bar.

 ```
 related:google.com
 ```

+The above search query results in websites that have a similar niche to google.com.

 ## Check File Type

-There may be a time when you want to search relate to file type.
-For example, you want to search `resume` for want to `.docs` or `pdf` you can write the command as following
+To search for specific files type in Google, you can type the below query in the Google search bar:

 ```
 Resume filetype:pdf
 Resume filetype:docs
 ```

+The above query results for resume in `.docs` or `pdf` format.

-There are also other files types also, some are mention below.
+There are also other file types as mention below.

 - filetype:swf (Adobe Flash File)
 - filetype:pdf (Portable Document Format)